futsum/project-medicalNoShow/README.md

 •	Awaiting time – the number of days a patient has to wait to see a doctor

-We added another variable that shows the month on which the appointment date fall (Appointment Month).
+Another variable that shows the month on which the appointment date fall (Appointment Month) was added.
 After initial data preparation, the structure of the dataset looks like: -

 ![data structure](https://user-images.githubusercontent.com/2644463/30719962-ef3d7d9a-9ee2-11e7-9fbc-167650c2529e.PNG)